 Many fuel rods are bundled to make a ready fuel and kept inside the reactor core.
 Water is used as a coolant and the fuel rods are immersed in the water.
 Nos of fuel rods depends on the capacity requirements of the nuclear power plant.

-Uranium splits into neutrons and nucleus and produced a huge amount of heat.
+Uranium splits into neutrons and the nucleus and produced a huge amount of heat.

 Nuclear power plants are classified based on the type of nuclear reactors are used.
 There are mainly two types of nuclear reactors and based on that 80% of the world’s 450 nuclear power plants are built.